 Supply Chain Fraud exists in the gaps between software systems and the transactions that software systems output.
-Standard software systems that run supply chains are Enterprise Resource Planning (ERP) systems and Electronic Data Interchange (EDI) systems.
+Standard software systems that run supply chains are Enterprise Resource Planning (ERP) systems, Electronic Data Interchange (EDI), and Automatic Identification (e.g. barcode labeling and scanning) systems.

 Where there are no systematic transactions, manual processes introduce the ability for illicit behavior due to a lack of internal controls.